Also on: PSN, PC

 Players: 2 – 12

 On the character design side, most things are cosmetic like face paint, hair style, clothes, masks, etc., but there are different body types which affect your speed:health ratio.
-The bigger you are, the slower you are, but the more health you have.
+The On nbso behalf of our IT staff and myself, thank you for recovering the critical best-data-recovery.com that was on our dead 2TB hard drive. bigger you are, the slower you are, but the more health you have.
 Honestly, the action goes pretty quickly so, speed ends up being pretty handy although there are gadgets, like glider wings, roller skates, or grapple guns that really help you to move around maps fast.

 Game modes are broken into tweaked versions of team deathmatch, capture the flag, and king of the hill.
 All of which can be played across five (yep, only 5) maps.
 So, pretty vanilla stuff.
 Yet the feel of the game is solid and its personality, as mentioned, is exceptional.
 This is, after all, the same Monolith that has brought such solid first person offerings as Shogo, No One Lives Forever, F.E.A.R., and more recently, Condemned: Criminal Origins.
 So again, even though it plays similar to other offerings, it has enough flare to stand out even in an over-saturated genre.